 I’ve been writing about big topics lately but today I’m writing small.
 As in…about my personal life and not wide-reaching reflexive commentary on politics or body issues.
-I basically am just doing a “what I did the last 48 hours” which you already know if you watch my instastories.
+I am just doing a “what I did the last 48 hours” which you already know if you watch my instastories.
 Although, honestly I hope you don’t because it turns out my southern accent because 9 million times worse when I’m tired.

-If you’ve never had kids join swimming you may not know this but if your kids swims, YOU also have jobs.
-Kids swimming requires a volunteer force about the size of the team itself – especially for home meets.
+If you’ve never had kids join swimming you may not know this but if your kids swim, YOU also have jobs.
+Kids swimming requires a volunteer force about the size of the team itself -, especially for home meets.
 As I talk to other friends with kids in swimming it seems that every team sets up these obligations differently.
 With our team, if you take one of the “lead” jobs it takes all of your requirements for the actual meets.
 I ended up with one of those lead jobs: CONCESSIONS.
 I shop/stock/store/inventory/set-up/take-down concessions for every home meet.
 SO!
 This past Wednesday Nikki and I started at 3:45 by loading up the car with 180lbs of ice, 3 coolers, 6 cases of sodas and 3 cases of water and made our way to the meet.
 We unloaded everything (WHICH WAS EXHAUSTING) and set up the concession stand (we keep SOME stuff at the pool, but most was at my house) and then I sat in the sun for 3 hours watching the meet before having to tear the concession stand down and pack it all up again.
 After this EXHAUSTING day, we hit the road to Nashville.

 My point of this play-by-play is to set up so I whine about exhaustion.